gbdev/pandocs/content/Video_Display.md

 The two wait loops ensure that Mode 0 (and Mode 1 if we are at the end of a frame) will last for a few clock cycles after completion of the procedure.
-If we need to wait for the VBlank period, it would be better to skip the whole procedure, and use a STAT interrupt instead.
-In any case, using the previously mentioned DMA function would be better than writing to OAM directly.
+If we need to wait for the V-Blank period, it would be better to skip the whole procedure, and use a STAT interrupt instead.
+In any case, doing a DMA transfer is more efficient than writing to OAM directly.

 ::: tip NOTE

-When the display is disabled, both VRAM and OAM are accessible at any time.
+When the display is disabled, both VRAM and OAM are accessible.
 The downside is that the screen is blank (white) during this period, so disabling the display would be recommended only during initialization.